 If you have the correct mind-set, really believe in what you want to do, and will do whatever it takes to get there, then you can achieve your goals.

-I’m really pleased to be part of the Young People in the Lead Group.
+I’m really pleased to be part of the Empowering Young People Group.
 I want to share the skills I already have and learn as much as possible while in the role.
 And I want other young people to know that having a learning disability doesn’t mean that you can’t realise your dreams.

 Tanya McCallen – Decision maker

 My name is Tanya – I’m 24, and from Carrickfergus.
-I spent most of my childhood in care and am delighted to be part of the Young People in the Lead group as I want to help other young people who may be struggling.
+I spent most of my childhood in care and am delighted to be part of the Empowering Young People group as I want to help other young people who may be struggling.

 I know how hard it can be to try to continue with your education and training when there are things happening in your personal and family life.
 Taking part in youth projects has helped me build my confidence to overcome some issues and I have been able to get employment.
 I’m studying nursing now and I work as an Auxiliary nurse.
 I feel that I know what I want to do with my life now and I know how to get there.